 Our products and operations are subject to governmental regulation in the United States and foreign countries.
 The manufacture of our products is subject to periodic inspection by regulatory authorities.
-There can be no assurance that we will be able to obtain necessary regulatory approvals on a timely basis or at all.
+We may not be able to obtain necessary regulatory approvals on a timely basis or at all.
 Delays in receipt of or failure to receive approvals or loss of previously received approvals would have a material adverse effect on our business, financial condition and results of operations.
 Although we have no reason to believe that we will not be able to comply with all applicable regulations regarding the manufacture and sale of our products and polymer materials, regulations are always subject to change and depend heavily on administrative interpretations and the country in which the products are sold.
-There can be no assurance that future changes in regulations or interpretations relating to matters such as safe working conditions, laboratory and manufacturing practices, environmental controls, and disposal of hazardous or potentially hazardous substances will not adversely affect our business.
+Future changes in regulations or interpretations relating to matters such as safe working conditions, laboratory and manufacturing practices, environmental controls, and disposal of hazardous or potentially hazardous substances may adversely affect our business.